-Early detection of calcium deposits may help in preventing the development of PAD, heart and brain problems.
-Calcium deposits in arteries (arterial calcification) is associated with an increased risk of limb events, including amputation.
-In the case of PAD, calcium deposits in leg arteries can result in numbness in the legs, tingling sensation and muscle pain.
+Early detection of calcium buildup may help in preventing the development of PAD, heart, and cerebral health issues.
+If not handled promptly, calcium deposits in arteries (arterial calcification) can lead to an increased risk of limb events, including amputation.

-At USA Vascular Centers, our PAD doctors will begin your diagnosis with some tests and examinations to ascertain the presence of PAD in your legs and deciding on a treatment plan.
+At USA Vascular Centers, our PAD doctors will begin your diagnosis with examinations to ascertain the presence of PAD in your legs and decide on a treatment plan.